kaihulme/kaihulme/README.md

 - 👀 I’m interested in Python and C++ development for machine learning and data science.
 - 🌱 Have a look at some of my projects to see what I've worked on.
 - 💞️ I’m currently looking for a new role, here's my [CV](https://drive.google.com/file/d/1u7hsYSYKCmcdjSXjYIfgiea5UQ2w20is/view?usp=sharing).
-- 📫 You can reach me at kaihulme97@gmail.com.
+- 📫 You can reach with the contact info provided, or through [LinkedIn](https://www.linkedin.com/in/kaihulme/).

 <!---
 kaihulme/kaihulme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.